 We’ll continue to be flexible in the short term but you now need to determine how you’ll upskill your practitioners for this work.
 You need to consider training and assessment issues, financial demands and formal policies.

-We’re currently reviewing the Telephone and e-counselling competence framework which will affect online and telephone placements for both students and qualified practitioners.
-Once completed, we’ll update the course accreditation criteria to incorporate these competences, providing a clear position for courses and services to meet in the long term.
+We’ve just updated the Telephone and e-counselling competence framework, now called the Online and phone competence framework (OPT), which will affect online and telephone placements for both students and qualified practitioners.
+We’ll be updating the course accreditation criteria to incorporate these competences, providing a clear position for courses and services to meet in the long term.

-In the meantime, when sourcing appropriate training, ensure it covers the key elements from the Telephone and e-counselling competences and curriculum, including:
+In the meantime, when sourcing appropriate training, ensure it covers the key elements from the OPT competence framework, including:

 - contracting, and how to obtain written or verbal agreement to the contract